 Physician burnout increasing across specialties

 Burnout poses the potential for some significant side effects.
 In the clinical setting, it can be associated with an increased risk of medical errors and lower patient satisfaction ratings.
-On a personal level, overwhelmed physicians may treat their condition with less-than-healthy options, such as greater alcohol consumption.
+On a personal level, overwhelmed physicians may treat their condition with less-than-healthy options, such as greater alcohol consumption or even suicide.

 Facilities beginning to address physician burnout

 Many physicians perceive their employers are indifferent to the situation.
-According to the InCrowd survey, nearly 75 percent of primary care and emergency providers don’t believe their facilities do enough to identify, treat, or prevent professional burnout.
+According to an InCrowd survey, nearly 75% of primary care and emergency providers don’t believe their facilities do enough to identify, treat, or prevent professional burnout.

 Until recently, burnout was predominantly viewed as a personal issue for physicians to cope with on their own.
 That’s beginning to change.
 In the past few years, several facilities and healthcare systems have launched programs to help staff members alleviate stress.
 Here are a few examples: